Easter Egg Hunts for Kids in New York City 2014

 Brooklyn Plantology, 26 Brooklyn Terminal Market near East 86th Street

 Don't worry if it's cold outside.
 Kids can hunt for eggs in the warmth of this balmy greenhouse and garden store.
-There will also be live rabbits, photo ops with the Easter Bunny, face painting, and arts and crafts.
+There will also be games with prizes and photo ops with the Easter Bunny.

 Easter Egg Hunt – Gravesend